Ständchen, D 889 (Schubert): History

 The text of the 'Lied' from Shakespeare's Cymbeline which Schubert set differs only very slightly in its orthography ('Ätherblau' etc.) from that of Abraham Voß ('Aetherblau', etc.), which dates from at least 1810.
 This 'Ätherblau' version was published in 1812 under the names of A. W. Schlegel and J. J. Eschenburg, and then in at least four slightly differing printings of the 'Vienna Shakespeare Editions' in 1825 and 1826, with and without Schlegel's name on the title-page.

 A story about the song's creation was recounted by a boyhood friend of Schubert to the composer's biographer, Heinrich Kreissle von Hellborn in his Life of Franz Schubert.
-Sir George Grove relates Kreissle's anecdote verbatim, although it has been called "pretty, but untrue", "apocryphal", and "legend".Herr Franz Doppler (of the musical firm of Spina) told me the following story in connection with the "Ständchen": "One Sunday, during the summer of 1826, Schubert, with several friends (Doppler amongst the number), was returning from Pötzleinsdorf to the city, and, on strolling along through Währing, he saw his friend Tieze sitting at a table in the garden of the "Zum Biersack".
+Sir George Grove relates Kreissle's anecdote verbatim, although it has been called "pretty, but untrue", "apocryphal", and "legend".

+Herr Franz Doppler (of the musical firm of Spina) told me the following story in connection with the "Ständchen": "One Sunday, during the summer of 1826, Schubert, with several friends (Doppler amongst the number), was returning from Pötzleinsdorf to the city, and, on strolling along through Währing, he saw his friend Tieze sitting at a table in the garden of the "Zum Biersack".
 The whole party determined on a halt in their journey.
 Tieze had a book lying open before him, and Schubert soon began to turn over the leaves.
 Suddenly he stopped, and pointing to a poem, exclaimed, "Such a delicious melody has just come into my head, if I but had a sheet of music-paper with me."
 Herr Doppler drew a few music lines on the back of a bill-of-fare, and in the midst of a genuine Sunday hubbub, with fiddlers, skittle players, and waiters running about in different directions with orders, Schubert wrote that lovely song.

-Maurice Brown, in his critical biography of Schubert, partially debunks the story, showing that the garden of the "Zum Biersack" in Währing was next door to that of the poet Franz von Schober, and that Schubert spent some time there in the summer of 1826 with the painter Moritz von Schwind, although not necessarily staying overnight more than once or twice.
+Maurice J. E. Brown, in his critical biography of Schubert, partially debunks the story, showing that the garden of the "Zum Biersack" in Währing was next door to that of the poet Franz von Schober, and that Schubert spent some time there in the summer of 1826 with the painter Moritz von Schwind, although not necessarily staying overnight more than once or twice.
 Brown thinks that Doppler may have been confused about the place where the incident took place.
 Brown in his book only mentions Titze twice in passing, however, and not in connection with the story of the menu.

 The earliest surviving Schubert autograph manuscript (MS) is in the Wienbibliothek im Rathaus.
 It consists of four Lieder (of which the "Ständchen" is the second) in a pocket-sized MS book with staves hand-ruled by Schubert.
-At of the top of the first page, in Schubert's hand, is written: Währing, July 1826, followed by his signature.
+At the top of the first page, in Schubert's hand, is written: Währing, July 1826, followed by his signature.
+Schubert set the lied in the key of C major.